top of page

 CONTINENT: Asia

-Rajasaurus is an abelisaurid theropod dinosaur from the Late Cretaceous of India.
-Typical to abelisaurids, it had four fingers and short arms.
-It made up for this with its heavily-constructed head which was the primary tool for hunting.
+Typical to abelisaurids, Rajasaurus made up for its short four fingered arms with its heavily-constructed head as its primary tool for hunting.
 Rajasaurus measured about 7 m in length, and had a single horn on the forehead which was probably used for display and head-butting.
 Like other abelisaurids, Rajasaurus was probably an ambush predator.

 Rajasaurus is an abelisaur.
 Abelisauridae is a family of mostly large-bodied theropod dinosaurs from the Cretaceous period, on the ancient southern supercontinent of Gondwana.
 Today their fossil remains are found on the modern continents of Africa and South America, as well as on the Indian subcontinent and the island of Madagascar.